 16

-Discovery, assumptions, recommendation framing, and implementation discipline.
+Discovery, assumptions, recommendation framing, implementation, and review discipline.

 Investment Planning